TatumRobotics/astrobox_miband_watch/README.md

 - Implement different vibration strengths per user since some users have a harder time feeling the vibrations than others
 - Set the system time on the watch to the actual time with the correct time zone
 - Improve reconnection and make it reconnect within the same process.
 Right now, it has to shut down before it can reconnect.
 The Linux service is meant to restart it after a delay.
 Users walking away with the watch and going out of bluetooth range will cause it to restart a lot, which would have to be considered in the final product.
+- Update timezone to the user's actual location